 Applying for Financial Aid

-If you are planning to use financial aid as a means of paying your tuition, you need to complete the Free Application for Federal Student Aid (FAFSA) or renewal FAFSA at www.fafsa.gov each academic year.
-Be sure to indicate that you want your information released to Central Michigan University College of Medicine, by using the following school code: 002243
+If you are planning to use financial aid as a means of paying tuition at the CMU College of Medicine, you need to complete the aree application for Federal Student Aid (FAFSA) or renewal FAFSA at www.fafsa.gov each academic year.
+Be sure to indicate you want your information released to Central Michigan University College of Medicine, by using the following school code: 002243

 If this is your first time applying, you will need to request a pin number (www.pin.ed.gov.)
 As a medical student, you are considered independent for financial aid purposes.